ShaheenHossain/eagle-12.1/doc/webservices/iap.rst

 .. image:: images/flow.png
     :align: center

-* The IAP transaction API does not require using Eagle ERP when implementing your server gateway, calls are standard JSON-RPC2_.
+* The IAP transaction API does not require using Eagle when implementing your server gateway, calls are standard JSON-RPC2_.
 * Calls use different *endpoints* but the same *method* on all endpoints (``call``).